In the warmth of a pub, where every raised glass carries a story, an Irish drinking toast can make the room roar with laughter—or leave it in silence.

 Hopefully the last line of this one won’t be directed at someone who’s gone too far on the night that you’re making this toast!

-This is one of the more popular Irish cheers sayings and it’s perfect for using amongst close friends.
+This is one of the more popular Irish toasts, perfect for sharing among close friends.

 Etiquette for Irish drinking toasts